ramonabar/unix_terminal_commands/README.md

 *Invokes the built-in manual and shows how commands work and what arguments you can give to them.*

     Usage:
-    Allways after a command: **.** Targets the current directory. *Test* is the current folder.
-    Allways after a command: **..** Targets the parent directory.
+    Arguments are the parameters you give after the actual command.
+    To view how the commands work and what arguments you can give for them, you can use the built-in manual.
+    You can invoke the built-in manual by typing man commandName, replacing commandName with the command you want more information of.
+    You can always exit the manual pressing q.

     Example Usage:
-    ls ./test
+    man ls
-    cd ..

  ## **touch**
  *Creates a file in the current directory*

     Usage:
-    Allways with an parameter: is a command to make a file. *Hello* is the name you gave to the file.
+    Allways with an parameter: is a command to make a file. *hello* is the name you gave to the file.

     Example Usage:
     touch hello.py